 Emotional Well-Being of Your Loved One

 Falls can cause a loss of confidence in performing daily activities.
 After falling, your loved one may feel very embarrassed about the incident, and become fearful of falling.
-They may be resistant to continue their life routines before their fall due to a lack of confidence.
+They may be resistant to continuing their daily routines before their fall due to a lack of confidence.
 This may make them weaker and increase their likelihood of falling again, as they need to move around to stay active and healthy.

 Sit down and talk to your loved ones and affirm their concerns about falling again.
 Reassure them and encourage them to regain the confidence to revert back to their life activities before the fall.
 Let them know their health and safety is important to you, and encourage open conversation about their fears or wishes which come with the fall.